Stephanie-Chester/aws-cloud-resume-challenge/README.md

  ● Leveraged Python Boto3 and Lambda to automate & serve changes to/from DynamoDB using API Gateway<br>
  ● Created a GitHub repository for my back-end and front-end code.<br>

+ ### Coming soon:
+ Python tests for Lambda code
+ Cypress test for website
+ Blog
+ Diagram of infrastructure

  Cloud Resume Challenge Official Website

  https://cloudresumechallenge.dev/instructions